 I had a few sources of inspiration, like the Kama Sutra.
 Before starting to paint I researched a lot of erotic designs, positions, drawings of couples, so that those images would stay in my head when I picked up the paint brush.

+Making art is a very intimate experience.
+How do you get in the headspace to let yourself go and be immersed by it?
+Do you have any rituals or processes?
 Yes, many!
 Creativity is a mental state, it doesn’t come out of thin air.
 It’s necessary to reach it.
 There is no manual for this, as each person has their own way of connecting to their creative state.
 Absorbing inspiration from other artists is always stimulating for me, like going to museums, exhibitions, and conducting research.

 Another aspect I find extremely important in the creation process is creative idleness – yes, to not do anything (which is actually very hard to do in this day and age).
 But for me there is nothing that stimulates my creativity more than staying home alone, listening to classical music, with my art books, reflecting, thinking and experimenting ideas.